ConstantinAlexandruDanceanu/Soc-Home-Lab/Phase-3_Investigation-and-Triage/Playbooks/escalation-criteria.md

 # Escalation Criteria – When to Escalate an Incident

-Acest document definește condițiile clare în care un incident trebuie escaladat din triage către incident response sau nivel superior de analiză.

-Escalarea se bazează pe comportament observat, nu pe presupuneri sau context extern.
+This document defines the clear conditions under which an incident should be escalated from triage to incident response or a higher level of analysis.

+Escalation is based on observed behavior, not on assumptions or external context.

 ---

-## 1. Autentificare (High Priority)
+## 1. Authentication (High Priority)

-Escalare imediată dacă există:
+Immediate escalation if any of the following are observed:
-- succesiune **4625 → 4624**
+- a clear **4625 → 4624** sequence
-- autentificare reușită după încercări repetate
+- successful authentication after repeated failures
-- login din context neobișnuit (timp, user, metodă)
+- login from an unusual context (time, user, method)

-Acest tip de eveniment indică posibilă compromitere.
+This type of activity indicates a potential compromise.

 ---

-## 2. Activitate post-authentication
+## 2. Post-Authentication Activity

-Escalare dacă, după un login reușit, observ:
+Escalate if, after a successful login, the following are observed:
-- execuții de enumerare (whoami, net, sc, powershell)
+- enumeration commands (whoami, net, sc, powershell)
-- tentative de escaladare a privilegiilor
-- execuții multiple într-un interval scurt

-Chiar dacă escaladarea nu reușește, intenția este suficientă pentru escalare.
+- attempts to escalate privileges
+- multiple executions within a short time window

+Even if privilege escalation does not succeed, the observed intent is sufficient to justify escalation.

 ---

-## 3. Persistență
+## 3. Persistence

-Escalare automată dacă sunt detectate:
+Automatic escalation if any of the following are detected:
 - registry run keys
 - scheduled tasks
-- servicii noi
-- modificări care supraviețuiesc reboot-ului

-Persistența indică impact și necesită răspuns imediat.
+- newly created services
+- changes that survive a system reboot

+Persistence indicates confirmed impact and requires immediate response.

 ---

 ## 4. Network Activity

-Escalare dacă apare:
+Escalate if any of the following occur:
-- trafic outbound imediat după execuție
+- outbound network traffic immediately after execution
-- conexiuni către IP-uri sau domenii necunoscute
+- connections to unknown IP addresses or domains
-- beaconing sau pattern repetitiv
+- beaconing or repetitive communication patterns

-Corelarea proces → rețea este un indicator puternic.
+Process-to-network correlation is a strong indicator of malicious activity.

 ---

-## 5. Volum și pattern
+## 5. Volume and Pattern

-Escalare dacă:
+Escalate if:
-- evenimentele sunt repetitive
+- events are repetitive
-- afectează mai mulți useri sau sisteme
-- indică automatizare

-Chiar și fără succes imediat,
-pattern-ul justifică escalarea.
+- multiple users or systems are affected
+- activity indicates automation

+Even without immediate success, the pattern alone justifies escalation.

 ---

-## 6. Ce NU escaladez imediat
+## 6. When Not to Escalate Immediately

-Nu escaladez dacă:
-- evenimentul este izolat
+Do not escalate if:
+- the event is isolated
-- nu există follow-up
+- there is no follow-up activity
-- nu există impact observabil
+- no observable impact is present
-- activitatea poate fi explicată legitim

-În aceste cazuri, documentez și monitorizez.
+- the activity can be legitimately explained

+In these cases, the event is documented and monitored.

 ---

-## 7. Principiul final
+## 7. Final Principle

-Escalarea este o decizie bazată pe:
+Escalation decisions are based on:
 - **impact**
-- **intenție**
-- **corelare**

-Nu pe:
-- numărul de alerte
+- **intent**
-- severitatea inițială
+- **correlation**

+Not on:
+- the number of alerts
+- initial severity level
-- presupuneri.
+- assumptions.